Resume your regular systemic medications and start any additional medication given to you on discharge.

 You can stay in normal lighting conditions immediately after surgery.

 Do not touch/rub your eye with finger or cloth.
-Clean your eyes when required from outside with cotton which has been boiled in water for 10 minutes, cooled & squeezed dry or use sterile wipes.
+Wash your hands with soap and water and then clean your eyes when required from outside with cotton which has been boiled in water for 10 minutes, cooled & squeezed dry or use sterile wipes.

 Resume your normal diet.
 There are no dietary restrictions.
 Normal household work and cooking can be started the very next day of surgery.